-- 3.4 It is proposed that an action and decision log is introduced to support the Board and provide an audit of decisions and approvals that have been taken.
-This will provide for members to approve the minutes and keep track of actions that have been agreed. - 3.5 As part of helping to ensure that in future agenda items do not overrun it is proposed that a simple flag system is introduced whereby presenters will be provided with a two-minute warning when their allocated time is concluding.
-Presenters will be advised of the time that they have been
+- 3.4 The action and decision log introduced last year supports the Board and provides an audit of decisions and approvals that have been taken.
+The continued use of an action and decision log will provide for members to approve the minutes and keep track of actions that have been agreed. - 3.5 The simple flag system is introduced whereby presenters are provided with a two-minute warning when their allocated time is concluding has been a success for the 2022/23 Municipal Year.
+Presenters are advised of the time that they have been allocated in advance of the meeting and prompted at the meeting when their time is concluding.
+This approach facilitates members of Board providing comments and asking any questions that they may have.